History of Anatolia: Iron Age

 Phrygia at the height of its power and Assyria, 9th–7th century BCE.

-Beginning with the Bronze Age collapse at the end of the 2nd millennium BC, the west coast of Anatolia was settled by Ionian Greeks, usurping the related but earlier Mycenaean Greeks.
-Over several centuries, numerous Ancient Greek city-states were established on the coasts of Anatolia.
-Greeks started Western philosophy on the western coast of Anatolia (Pre-Socratic philosophy).
+Before 1200 BC, there were four Greek-speaking settlements in Anatolia, including Miletus.
+Around 1200–1000 BC, Greeks started migrating to the west coast of Anatolia.

 Hittite drinking cup in the shape of a fist; 1400–1380 BCE.

 The Phrygian Kingdom essentially came into being after the fragmentation of the Hittite Empire during the 12th century BCE, and existed independently until the 7th century BCE.
 Possibly from the region of Thrace, the Phrygians eventually established their capital of Gordium (now in Yassıhüyük, Polatlı).
 Known as Mushki by the Assyrians, the Phrygian people lacked central control in their style of government, and yet established an extensive network of roads.
 They also held tightly onto a lot of the Hittite facets of culture and adapted them over time.

 Shrouded in myth and legend promulgated by ancient Greek and Roman writers is King Midas, the last king of the Phrygian Kingdom.
 The mythology of Midas revolves around his ability to turn objects to gold by mere touch, as granted by Dionysos, and his unfortunate encounter with Apollo from which his ears are turned into the ears of a donkey.
 The historical record of Midas shows that he lived approximately between 740 and 696 BCE, and represented Phrygia as a great king.
 Most historians now consider him to be King Mita of the Mushkis as noted in Assyrian accounts.
 The Assyrians thought of Mita as a dangerous foe, for Sargon II, their ruler at the time, was quite happy to negotiate a peace treaty in 709 BCE.
 This treaty had no effect on the advancing Cimmerians, who streamed into Phrygia and led to the downfall and suicide of King Midas in 696 BCE.